 Publix supports employees with ownership and growth opportunities

-The Publix career site is packed with resources, like the job match system shown below, to help job seekers and current employees find the Publix career path that’s right for them.
-The company strives to promote from within, and encourages employees to pursue opportunities that align with their goals.
-Publix also provides employees with information to learn about career opportunities and tools to express their interest in different roles.
-Publix’s CEO & President, Todd Jones, began his career at Publix as a part-time bagger.
+Publix is also invested in their associates’ career development.
+The Publix career site contains resources such as their job match system, which helps job seekers and current employees find the Publix career path that’s right for them.
+The company sees the value of promoting from within and encourages employees to pursue opportunities that align with their goals.
+In fact, Publix’s own CEO and President, Todd Jones, began his career at Publix as a part-time bagger.

 Southwest Airlines hires service-minded, fun-loving individuals

-Southwest Airlines began flying with just four planes in 1971, and has grown to employ more than 52,000.
-Based on the U.S. Department of Transportation’s most recent data, Southwest Airlines is the nation's largest carrier in terms of originating domestic passengers boarded.
-The company has been profitable for 43 consecutive years, and its legendary culture is one of its greatest assets.
+Southwest Airlines began flying with just three planes in 1971 and has grown to employ more than 60,000 employees.
+Its culture is one of its most celebrated assets.
 Founder Herb Kelleher is credited with instilling the idea that happy employees create happy customers, and profitability follows.

 With core values of a “Warrior Spirit,” “Servant’s Heart” and “Fun-LUVing Attitude,” Southwest asks employees to embody hard work, perseverance, proactive customer service and lighthearted fun in everything they do.
 Managers are encouraged to hire for attitude and train for skill.